-I’m asked all the time why does Jamaican food taste so good; I always say that its all in the preparation.
+I’m asked all the time why does Jamaican food taste so good; I always say that it’s all in the preparation.
 We take pride in preparing the meal.
 Plus we have secret ingredients :-), just kidding or am I?
-But seriously, its in the spices, so today, let’s talk about pimento.
+But seriously, it’s in the spices, so today, let’s talk about one of those spices, pimento.

-You can use pimento in soups, rice and peas and when you are seasoning your meats.
+You can use pimento in soup, rice and peas and whenever you are seasoning your meats.
 You can place it in the meal whole when cooking rice and peas or beat it in a small mortar and place it in your oxtail or other meats.

 It really adds some zest to your meal.

 Have you used pimento before?
 What do you think?